ncase/blog/src/posts/backlog.md

 (*NOTE: I know quantum computers DO NOT solve problems by just "trying all the solutions", since when you measure it you can't choose which "branch" of the wavefunction it "collapses" into.
 This idea is different: I wanna see if I can coax ALL of a wavefunction down the correct arm, not just one branch.*)

+(Note 2: There are two main kinds of quantum computing.
+The more famous one is "quantum circuits"; this is the one with the infamous Shor's Algorithm that can break RSA encryption.
+The other one is "quantum annealing"; this is what D-Wave does.
+My project idea written above is closer to quantum annealing, though I think it's technically slightly different.)

-(Note 2: This *is* [quantum annealing](https://en.wikipedia.org/wiki/Quantum_annealing), but *the* hard problem in quantum annealing is getting stuck in local minima, especially when the gap between local/global minima is small.
+(Note 3: *The* hard problem in quantum annealing is getting stuck in local minima, especially when the gap between local/global minima gets exponentially small.
 In the above problem, all local minima *are* global minima, and are valid solutions!
-So, if you're a researcher in quantum annealing... [email me?](https://ncase.me/faq/contact.jpg))
+And, if one follows my Circuit-SAT-to-landscape conversion, the gap between the saddlepoint and the global minimum stays *constant*.
+So, if you're a researcher in quantum annealing/adiabatic computation... [email me?](https://ncase.me/faq/contact.jpg))

+For more info on quantum annealing, [:click this expandable section](#AdiabaticQuantumComputation)

 **Progress: 0%** ◻️◻️◻️◻️◻️